Roaring0202/TaoDocs/src/init.md

 ### Setup

-1. First of all you need to have install cargo in your machine.
+1. First of all you need to have cargo installed in your machine.
 2. You have to install `mdbook` using cargo: `cargo install mdbook`

 ### Build the site